 The prostate (prostate gland) is located below the bladder and surrounds the urethra.
 The gland produces a secretion that is expelled together with sperm during ejaculation.
 As men grow older, their prostate often becomes enlarged.
-This benign prostate enlargement results in symptoms similar to those caused by prostate cancer, but it should not be confused with cancer.
+This benign prostate enlargement results in similar symptoms to those caused by prostate cancer, but it should not be confused with cancer.

-Prostate cancer does not have any symptoms for a long time.
+Prostate cancer does not cause any symptoms for a long time.
 At most, men may experience reduced urine flow, a more frequent need to urinate or pain during urination.
 However, such symptoms are very frequently just caused by a benign enlargement of the prostate.

-An operation is required if the tumour starts to grow into the surrounding tissue, or is an aggressive, rapidly growing tumour.
+An operation is required if the tumour starts to grow into the surrounding tissue, or it is an aggressive, rapidly growing tumour.
 Thanks to modern surgical procedures, complications that can occur after the operation – such as erectile dysfunction and urinary incontinence – have become less frequent.

 You can find out more about the surgical treatment options in the prostate surgery section.
 Prostate tumours that have already formed other tumours (metastasised) or grown into the surrounding tissue can be treated with radiotherapy , chemotherapy or anti-hormone therapy.